 Monday to Sunday 10 to 20 h

-Make sure you pin for later when planning your next trip to Prague with kids.
+Make sure you pin for later when planning your next trip to the lego Museum, Prague.

 We were guests of the Museum of Bricks for this review, as always, all opinions are my own.